Sonolus/wiki-custom-server-specs/docs/headers/sonolus-session-data.md

 [`Sonolus-Session-Id`](./sonolus-session-id.md) must also present.

-Session id is the same as returned by [`POST /sonolus/authenticate`](../endpoints/post-sonolus-authenticate.md).

-Using session id, server can look up information (key, IV, and expiration) associated with the session.
-Server must first verify that the session has not expired, then use key and IV to decrypt [`Sonolus-Session-Data`](./sonolus-session-data.md).
+Using session id specified by [`Sonolus-Session-Id`](./sonolus-session-id.md), server can look up information (key, IV, and expiration) associated with the session.
+Server must first verify that the session has not expired, then use key and IV to decrypt session data.

 Once decrypted, server must first verify that `address` is allowed, then allow or reject the request depending on `userProfile`.